moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 ## Filtering

-By assigning the root of a mapped document to the deleted() function you can delete a message entirely:
+Assigning the root of a mapped document to the `deleted()` function deletes the message entirely.

 ```yaml
 # Filter all messages that have fewer than 10 URLs.